 In a guest blog post for Time2Track, Making Hours Yours, I reflected on how graduate students in psychology and related disciplines may begin to view logging clinical hours as a more meaningful endeavor.
 Building on that notion, this post explores the features of an effective practicum or internship plan.

 The post is written based on the big idea that the development of a student’s professional skills should be treated as an integrated process, not a series of isolated activities.
-The content is adapted from my forthcoming book Demystifying the School Psychology Internship: A Dynamic Guide for Interns and Supervisors, due out in December of 2012.
+The content is adapted from my book Demystifying the School Psychology Internship: A Dynamic Guide for Interns and Supervisors.

 Features of an Effective Plan

 Every field-based experience (e.g., practicum, internship, post-doctoral fellowship) is in some ways different.

 Variations relate to (a) the student’s prior training including coursework, work in the field, supervision, and interests; (b) unique opportunities available at the practicum or internship site; (c) field supervisor areas of expertise and preferences for professional practice; and (d) organizational structures and initiatives that inform practice at that site.

 Although a practicum or internship plan should be designed to match with available opportunities and individualized needs, there are several common underlying features, or big ideas, that can guide students and supervisors in successful plan development.

 - Includes the student as an active contributor to plan development by incorporating the student’s self-identified needs, strengths, and goals.

 - Includes formative evaluation so that the field experience is adaptive to the student’s developing needs.

 - Includes summative evaluation to determine the student’s readiness to enter the next stage of training or practice at the end of the year.